 Like anyone who starts a new business, I had particular reasons for wanting to do so.
-In Veracity’s case, I knew I wanted to provide customers with Decision Support service of the highest possible quality, and I also knew I would have to do it myself—I simply couldn’t find any other companies doing exactly what I knew the customer needed.
+In Veracity’s case, I knew I wanted to provide customers with Decision Support service of the highest possible quality, based in what I had learned and observed from my time as an analyst.

 The success of the Aircraft Inventory Module, as it came to be known, allowed me to make a business out of forecasting and analysis beginning in 2012.
-I worked independently at first, but soon recruited the brilliant Michael Webb, now a Veracity vice president, to build our first software prototype.
+I worked independently at first, but soon recruited the brilliant Michael Webb to build our first software prototype.
 One thing I always make clear is that I don’t compromise on the quality of staff I hire.
 If I know I’m getting the best, Veracity’s customers get the best, too.

-Since that first hire, Veracity has grown to a solid core of ~30 technical subject matter experts, any one of whom I would put up against the best minds in Decision Support analytics.
-They share my passion for accuracy and rigor, and they approach every project with tenacity and intellectual delight.
+Since that first hire, Veracity has grown to a solid core of 40+ technical subject matter experts, any one of whom I would put up against the best minds in Decision Support analytics.
+They share my unyielding commitment to accuracy and rigor, and they approach every project with tenacity and intellectual drive.

-Mike Macedonia, Ph.D., is the solution architect and lead systems integrator for the U.S. Navy’s Naval Synchronization Toolset, a decision support tool that has saved the Navy tens of millions of dollars in just 4 years.
+Mike Macedonia, Ph.D., is an SPA Vice President and Veracity Forecasting Group Leader.
+He is the solution architect and lead systems integrator for the NST process.
+NST, originally created as the Naval Synchronization Toolset, has developed into a decision support process that saves customers in multiple U.S. military services tens of millions of dollars.
 Before founding Veracity, Mike served as Director of Technology for the National Center for Defense Robotics in Pittsburgh, PA, and for 7 years before that was a Project Manager with the Center for Naval Analyses in Alexandria, VA.
 He earned a B.S. in chemical engineering from Carnegie Mellon University in 1995 and a Ph.D. in chemical engineering from the University of Notre Dame in 2000.
 Mike and his family reside in Pittsburgh, PA.